 Visit our admissions webpages to view our English language entry requirements.

 Minimum high 2:1 first degree in biomedical sciences or relevant disciplines such as psychology and sports science or the equivalent overseas qualifications.
-In addition should have a good A-level or equivalent profile; plus experience in statistics, research methods and/or a dissertation at BSc level; ability to critically evaluate material and study independently.
+In addition applicants should have a good A-level or equivalent profile along with experience in statistics, research methods and/or a dissertation at BSc level, and the ability to critically evaluate material and study independently.

 An application fee of £40 applies (non-refundable).
 Shortlisting for interviews will take place in early February.
 Interviews for selected applicants will be on 9 and 16 March 2016 and applicants are expected to be available to attend.
 Incomplete written applications will not be considered.
 Selection for interview will be based on academic criteria and evidence in the personal statement of understanding of the role and scope of physiotherapy in current healthcare and any relevant work experience or shadowing (see entry requirements).

 Communication skills and the ability to work successfully in a team are of great importance.
 Your interests, achievements and contribution to your community are taken into account in addition to academic ability.
 We aim to ensure that all of our students can display those professional qualities, skills and attitudes that help to make competent and caring physiotherapists.
 If you have undertaken work in a healthcare setting, we would expect an additional professional reference relating to this.